alexanderGugel/ied/README.md

 Installation
 ------------

-The easiest way to install ied is using [npm](https://www.npmjs.org/):
+The easiest way to install nom is using [npm](https://www.npmjs.org/):

 ```
-  npm i -g ied
+  npm i -g nom
 ```

-Alternatively you can also "bootstrap" ied.
+Alternatively you can also "bootstrap" nom.
-After an initial installation via npm, ied will install its own dependencies:
+After an initial installation via npm, nom will install its own dependencies:

 ```
-  git clone https://github.com/alexanderGugel/ied ied && cd $_ && make install
+  git clone https://github.com/alexanderGugel/nom nom && cd $_ && make install
 ```

 Usage
 -----

-The goal of `ied` is to support ~ 80 per cent of the npm commands that one uses on a daily basis.
+The goal of `nom` is to support ~ 80 per cent of the npm commands that one uses on a daily basis.
 Feature parity with npm **other than** with its installation process itself is not an immediate goal.
 Raw performance is the primary concern during the development process.

 A global [configuration](lib/config.js) can be supplied via environment variables. `NODE_DEBUG` can be used in order to debug specific sub-systems.
 The progress bar will be disabled in that case.